BabyYod4/VSCode-Remote-Workspace/README.md

 # VSCode Remote Workspace

 ## Introduction:
-Normally the Platform IO workspace is used for microcontrollers like the Arduino UNO etc, but some microcontrollers like the RaspberryPi do not work natively with their corss compiler.
-For that reason, some of these microcontrollers will use a custom CMake workspace, but code wirtten in the LucidyAPI is cross compatible between PlatformIO and this CMake workspace.

-There are different branches for each microcontroller so you have to configure less.

-This is a simple cmake-template workspace to use in a CLI envoiment.
+This is a cmake workspace for working with a RaspberryPi and Wiring Pi.
 The folder structure is as followed
 ```bash
 ├── bin --> contains executables
 ├── build --> contains build files makde by cmake